Macro shot of a sprayed design on a cardboard

 Surfaces

-The smoother the surface, the sharper the result.
+The smoother the surface, the sharper the result

-Detail Sizes & Surfaces
+Detail sizes & backgrounds

-Minimum line thickness & character height.
-These measurements are not strict guidelines but rather rough design directions or empirical values.
-If you follow them, your motif or text should, according to our experience, work well or be readable on the respective surface.
-With texts, the font type is, of course, also relevant.
-Simple, plain fonts are more readable than handwriting or fonts with fine serifs.
+If you follow these guidelines, our experience shows that your motif or text should work well and be legible on the corresponding substrate.
+For text, the font is of course also relevant.
+Simple, plain fonts are more legible than handwriting or fonts with fine serifs.